ilci66/symfony-my-app-basic/README.md

 ### Currently Working On
 As I don't have much experience with symfony and twig template engine yet, I'm making sure that I understand all the basics of symfony beofre I move on to including other technologies.

+Now I will focus and including add as to do list is done